From time to time people wonder if they are actually getting organic crops when buying from a local farmer or shopping at a farmer’s market.

 Non-organic crops (especially leafy vegetables), on the other hand, will most definitely be without insects due to the amount of chemicals used during their growing phase.

-To get rid the bugs and worms present on your organic vegetables and fruits, all you have to do is soak them in water containing salt and vinegar.
+To get rid of the bugs and worms present on your organic vegetables and fruits, all you have to do is soak them in water containing salt and vinegar.

 There May Be Insect Holes in Leafy Crops